kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

+# PostgresRole

+## What is PostgresRole

+A `PostgresRole` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to create a database secret engine role in a Kubernetes native way.

+When a `PostgresRole` is created, the KubeVault operator creates a [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to specification.
+If the user deletes the `PostgresRole` CRD, then the respective role will also be deleted from Vault.

 ![PostgresRole CRD](/docs/images/concepts/postgres_role.svg)

-# PostgresRole CRD
+## PostgresRole CRD Specification

-On deployment of PostgresRole, the operator creates a [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to specification.
-If the user deletes the `PostgresRole` CRD, then respective role will also be deleted from Vault.
+Like any official Kubernetes resource, a `PostgresRole` object has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

+A sample `PostgresRole` object is shown below:

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1